 Many of the species that use the East Asian—Australasian Flyway (the Flyway) spend the majority of their year in Australia.
 Estimating the population size of migratory shorebirds while they are in Australia is important for their management.
 Population monitoring is an integral part of shorebird conservation and requires international coordination.

-Much of the information on shorebird distribution comes from the presence of birds on high tide roost sites where they are easy to count rather than from assessment of intertidal feeding habitat.
-Furthermore, the austral summer period between December and February is the best time to assess shorebird numbers because migratory species are most settled in their non-breeding sites and are least likely to show fluctuation in numbers.
-The summer populations reflect the suitability of an area to sustain birds for a long period and to meet food requirements before the northward migration.
+Most information on monitoring of shorebirds comes from observations at high tide roost sites, where birds are easy to count, allowing for identification of individual species.
+In Australia, the best time to assess shorebird numbers are between December and February because migratory species are most settled in their non-breeding sites and are least likely to show fluctuation in numbers.

 Population estimates of shorebirds are largely based on data collected over many decades by volunteer bird enthusiasts working with various shorebird study groups.
 Given the legislative protection and high profile of migratory shorebirds, this citizen science effort is an especially valuable contribution to biodiversity conservation and wetland management.